m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 constraint function instead.
 {: .sidenote}

-Let's look at a couple more examples to make it easier to believe that all constraints really look the same.
-Another simple case is a distance constraint, which attaches two objects such that the distance between selected points on them is always in some range.
+Another simple example of a constraint is a distance constraint, which attaches two objects such that the distance between selected points on them is always in some range.